tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 a non playable round, will be added at the end of the game for the purpose of validating the delayed transaction whose deadline was the last round (excluding the additional virtual round).

-As the game has 1,000 [rounds][gamerules], this round could be considered as the 1,001^st round.
+As the game has $1,000$ [rounds][gamerules], this round could be considered as the $1,001^{st}$ round.

 ### Casting votes aka _voting transactions_ [voting]

-Casting votes is done (by the players) by returning, on the call of the judging party, a special transaction.
+Casting votes is done (by the players) by instantiating, on the call of the judging party, a special transaction.
 We will call this type of special transaction _Voting Transaction_.

-A voting transaction is an _immediate transaction_ where the resource type is always _votes_.
+A voting transaction is an _immediate unidirectional transaction_ where the resource type is always _votes_.
 The _payer_ is the player casting the vote and the _payee_ is the player whose score will be increased by this vote, ie. the player "receiving" the vote.

-If the vote casting has to been linked to a delayed transaction in progress, the same process as for any other delayed transaction will be applied: A "subtransaction" of type _Voting Subtransaction_ will be used.
-See [][schedtranscompletion] for more details on _subtransactions_.
+_Voting transactions_ are created _under the hood_ by the judging party when a vote is casted and players to not have to make an explicit call to create a transaction of this type.
+Transactions of this type, as [previously said][votingtrans] cannot be asked to be instantiated by players.

 <!--
 \vspace{1\baselineskip}